mouton5000/TuringMachinesEditor/README.md

 ## Who is this application for?

 This application is for
-* students and teachers for Computational complexity theory courses (especially teachers who work with an interactive whiteboard).
+* students and teachers of Computational complexity theory courses (especially teachers who work with an interactive whiteboard or students who want to practice).
 * people who love Turing machines and want a great graphical editor.

 ## How to install and run it?